apexfarm/ApexQuery/README.md

 There are two types of `orderBy()` statements, each accepts different input types:

 1. Accept only `SObjectField` as parameters, such as: `Account.Name`.
 The number of params is from 1 to 5.
-2. Accept only functions as parameters, such as: `DISTANCE_IN_MILE(...)`.
+2. Accept only functions as parameters, such as: `DISTANCE_IN_KM(...)`.
 The number of params is from 1 to 5.

 **Note**: These `orderBy()` methods can chain from one to another, so developers can order by as many fields as they want.